zoxfog/Liran_Portfolio/README.md

-# Liran_Portfolio
+# Project Portfolio - Liran Nochumsohn

-My Project Portfolio
+## project 1: Day Trading Strategy Analysis

-## project 1: Day Trading Trade Analysis
+In depth analysis of a day trading strategy implemented by me.